Douglas Coupland: Souvenir of Canada II (2004)

+Terry (2005)

 Using the format of City of Glass and Souvenir of Canada, Coupland released a book for the Terry Fox Foundation titled Terry.
 It is a photographic look back on the life of Fox, the result of Coupland's exhaustive research through the Terry Fox archives, including thousands of emotional letters from Canadians written to Fox during his one-legged marathon across Canada on Highway 1.

+JPod (2006)

-The third work of fiction in this period, written concurrently with the non-fiction Terry, is another re-envisioning of a previous book. jPod, billed as Microserfs for the Google generation, is his first Web 2.0 novel.
-The text of jPod recreates the experience of a novel read online on a notebook computer. jPod was a popular success, giving rise to a CBC Television series for which Coupland wrote the script.
-The series lasted one season before cancellation.
+The third work of fiction in this period, written concurrently with the non-fiction Terry, is another re-envisioning of a previous book.
+Billed as Microserfs for the Google generation, JPod is Coupland's first Web 2.0 novel.
+The text of JPod recreates the experience of a novel read online on a notebook computer.
+JPod was a popular success, giving rise to a 13-episode CBC Television series scripted by Coupland (see Television section).

-Coupland's The Gum Thief, followed jPod in 2007.
-The Gum Thief was Coupland's first foray into the standard epistolary novel format following the 'laptop diaries'/'blog' formats of Microserfs and jPod.
+The Gum Thief (2007)

+Coupland's The Gum Thief followed JPod in 2007.
+The novel takes the form of a journal shared between two despondent co-workers at a North Vancouver Staples outlet: Roger, a divorced, alcoholic, would-be writer; and Bethany, a sensitive, overweight Goth girl living with her mother.
+Comprising alternating entries in which the two characters reflect on their lives and commiserate, as well as drafts of Roger’s novel, The Gum Thief is one of Coupland’s most narratively experimental works, and the writer’s third foray into the epistolary form following Microserfs and JPod.

+Generation A (2009)

-Coupland published Generation A in late 2009.
+Coupland published Generation A in the summer and fall of 2009.
 In terms of style, Generation A "mirrors the structure of 1991's Generation X as it champions the act of reading and storytelling as one of the few defenses we still have against the constant bombardment of the senses in a digital world".
 The novel takes place in the near future, after bees have become extinct, and focuses on five people from around the globe who are connected by being stung.

+Extraordinary Canadians: Marshall McLuhan (2009), aka Marshall McLuhan: You Know Nothing of my Work!
+(2010)

+In September 2009 Coupland released a biography of Canadian media theorist Marshall McLuhan.
+In Canada the biography was published as part of Penguin's Extraordinary Canadians series; while in the United States it was published in late 2010 under the title Marshall McLuhan: You Know Nothing of My Work! (the subtitle is a reference to a line uttered by McLuhan himself in Woody Allen’s film Annie Hall).
+The biography was very well received, making the cover of the New York Times Weekend Book Review, with the reviewer noting that “the book rewards by refusing to slip into the numbing vortex of academic discourse, taking a fizzy, pop-culture approach to explaining a deep thinker.”